 - Unexplained weight gain or trouble losing weight

-- Low libido
+- Low sex drive

 Other Signs and Symptoms of Hormone Imbalances

 Men and women present slightly different symptoms when experiencing a hormone imbalance.
 Women may also experience imbalances in estrogen and progesterone levels, while men are more likely to experience imbalances in testosterone levels.
-There are universal symptoms both men and women can experience in the presence of a hormone imbalance.

 Signs and Symptoms Most Prominent in Women: